abilandz/PH8124/Lecture_2/Lecture_2.md

 each time you login on that remote computer, **sh** will execute the content of `~/.profile`, i.e. it will start the **Bash** shell for you automatically, which in turn at its startup will read some of its own configuration files discussed above.
 The net effect is that you will transparently run and configure the **Bash** shell at login on a remote computer, even though it is not the default shell on that computer.

 **Example 2:** _Making definitions of variables and aliases permanent_.
 We have already seen how to define your own aliases and variables and we already stressed out one important point: Their lifetime is limited to the duration of the terminal session in which you have defined them.
 In any new terminal you start, their definitions are not known.
-But there is one important thing which happens behind the scene each time you start a new terminal, and before you can start typing anything — **Bash** reads automatically the configuration files end executes line-by-line whatever is being set in them.
+But there is one important thing which happens behind the scene each time you start a new terminal, and before you can start typing anything &mdash; **Bash** reads automatically the configuration files end executes line-by-line whatever is being set in them.

-In the most cases of interest, it suffices to know that you need to edit directly your personal file, e.g. `~/.bash_aliases`, and then in the **Bash** configuration files `~/.bash_profile` and `~/.bashrc`, both of which must be stored directly in your home directory, you insert the line (if this line is already not inside those files — by default it is already inside on most **Linux** distributions):
+In the most cases of interest, it suffices to know that you need to edit directly your personal file, e.g. `~/.bash_aliases`, and then in the **Bash** configuration files `~/.bash_profile` and `~/.bashrc`, both of which must be stored directly in your home directory, you insert the line (if this line is already not inside those files &mdash; by default it is already inside on most **Linux** distributions):

 ```bash
 source ~/.bash_aliases